History of English cricket (1919–1945): Somerset

 Somerset were never competitive and were always somewhere between mid-table and bottom six.
 Noted batsmen were Harold Gimblett, Frank Lee and Jack MacBryan.
 Their best bowlers were Jack White, who played in fifteen Tests for England, Bill Andrews and Arthur Wellard.
 Wally Luckes was the team's wicket-keeper through most of the inter-war years.

 Surrey

 Surrey had a strong team in the 1920s but then fell away, after Jack Hobbs retired, to be a mid-table one through most of the 1930s.
 Besides Hobbs (known as "The Master"), noted batsmen were Andy Ducat, Andy Sandham, Tom Barling, Errol Holmes, Laurie Fishlock, Bob Gregory, Tom Shepherd and Stan Squires.
 Surrey's best bowlers were Bill Hitch, Alf Gover and Percy Fender.
 They could also call upon Maurice Allom, Alan Peach, Tom Rushby and Eddie Watts.
-Behind the stumps, Surrey were well served by Herbert Strudwick and Ted Brooks.
+Behind the stumps, Surrey were well served by Bert Strudwick and Ted Brooks.